-Refer participants to the Inventory Good Practices and Storage Area Good Practices handouts located in the Participant's Workbook.
-Discuss each characteristic identified on the chart.
+Review the Inventory Good Practices and Storage Area Good Practices handouts

 Inventory Good Practices

 Perpetual inventory is an up-to-date, running record of each item in stock based on tracking items as they are received and used.
 This information may be maintained manually or electronically by using computers, scanners and universal bar codes.
 Perpetual inventories must be checked occasionally with a physical inventory.